SpirosOrfanos/AllInclusive/README.md

 ### Tools and frameworks of solution

-* Spring boot : a simple app that collects money exchange rates
+* Spring boot : a simple app for crud

 * Redis : Used for caching retrieved money rates results